 - SFG theory: Above and below the clause

-- SFG theory: Around the clause – cohesion and discourse
+- SFG theory: Around the clause – cohesion and coherence

 - Working with discourse: Appraisal